antfu/antfu.me/pages/posts/why-not-prettier.md

 Sometimes when you modify a string literal in JavaScript that may make the line a bit longer than the value of `printwidth`, Prettier will force wrapping the line.
 It breaks the inline diffing and make the changes hard to review.
 Imagine in another pull request, we might reduce the string a bit shorter, Prettier will then unwrap the lines back to one line.
 Back and forth, it creates a lot of unnecessary noises.

-The real pain point is that this is behavior is not optional. **You can't disable it completely** ([#3468](https://github.com/prettier/prettier/issues/3468)).
-Increasing the `printwidth` only delays the circumstance and will affect other files that you didn't touch.
+The real pain point is that this is behavior is not optional. **You can't disable it completely**([#3468](https://github.com/prettier/prettier/issues/3468)).
+Increasing the `printWidth` only delays the circumstance and will affect other files that you didn't touch.

 The following image shows another example: